Irish women open up about abortion ahead of referendum

 The referendum - which would repeal a 1983 amendment to the constitution - is the first opportunity in 35 years to overhaul one of the world’s strictest abortion regimes in the once deeply Catholic country.
 A complete ban was lifted only five years ago.

-Polls show those in favor of change with a strong lead but one in five are still undecided. [nL8N1RX1K4]
+Polls show those in favor of change with a strong lead but one in five are still undecided.

+Read more: Strong lead for Irish abortion reform despite slip in support

 Callahan recalled her grief and exhaustion in the two weeks ahead of their appointment at the clinic in Liverpool.